i05nagai/memorandum/language/english_speaking.md

 * cost-effective
     * cost effective
 * cost
+    * at any cost
+        * at all cost
+        * if sth must be done or avoided at all costs, it must be done or avoided whatever happens
+        * He wanted her at any cost, even if it meant giving up everything he had.
 * costly
     * making you spend money
     * making you give or lose sth